himanshu2312/Work-Scheduler-Application/README.md

 or
 this repository -> src

-step  2 : Download this src folderon your Pc/Laptop
+step  2 : Download this src folder on your Pc/Laptop

 Step  3 : Open Android Studio and creat a new Project Named WorkScheduler in Java language